-The case of the AGN disk is distinguished from these other scenarios by the large angular momentum content available to the embedded binary.
-In the limiting case of an effectively infinite angular momentum reservoir, one might expect accretion to resemble the commonly studied thin circumbinary disk \citep['CBD', ][]{munoz_2019, munoz_2020}, where BBHs are expected to expand rather than contract due to positive gravitational torques from the surrounding gas.
-This is similar to the scenario explored by \cite{baruteau_2011} and more recently by \cite{li_2021}, who performed global simulations of an AGN disk with an embedded binary system in two dimensions.
-In \cite{li_2021}, they found that prograde embedded binaries also expand, as in the case of CBDs.
-We emphasize, however, that for these works to globally resolve the AGN disk and the binary, they are required to use large values of $q$ and model the system in two dimensions.
 By using Equation \ref{eq:rw_definition}, we can write $R_{\rm w}/H\approx 2q^{1/3}(H/R)^{-1} = 2\machw$.
-When $q$ is large and $H/R$ is small, $R_{\rm w} \gg H$, which justifies their two-dimensional approach.
+When $q$ is large and $H/R$ is small, $R_{\rm w} \gg H$, which justifies two-dimensional approaches.
 However, as we will find in the following section, for much of the $q-H/R$ parameter space, $H \gtrsim R_{\rm w}$ and the resulting flow is inherently three-dimensional, supported partially by rotation and partially by pressure gradients.
 This suggests a dichotomy in the geometry of accretion flows surrounding embedded binaries: in thin accretion disks hosted by lower mass ($\lesssim10^6-10^7\,M_\odot$) SMBHs, the embedded binary may be better represented by the more traditional two-dimensional accretion flows studied by \cite{baruteau_2011} and \cite{li_2021}.
 In either thicker AGN disks (i.e., for high Eddington ratios, or in the outer Toomre-stabilized regions discussed in the next section) or for more massive ($\gtrsim10^7\,M_\odot$) SMBHs, the embedded binaries may be better represented by the vertically stratified accretion flows studied here.